nnttoo/sncdoc/README.md

-# Ini scndoc builder
+# Supercharged Note Creator

-Membuat markdown dengan fitur lebih lengkap dengan .sncdoc
+Create markdown with more complete features with .sncdoc

 # contoh menampilkan mermaid